 Contact us to discuss getting a Readers Report and we will ensure that an expert in your genre is assigned to your project.

-Reader’s Reports cost from €395 for 70,000 words (plus VAT @ 23%) and include a written report detailing any areas of concern (or praise!) relating to plot development, character development and writing technique.
+Reader’s Reports cost from €395 for 70,000 words (plus VAT @ 23%) depending on the reader involved – we can provide a quote to you when we know word count and genre.
+The report is a written report detailing any areas of concern (and praise!) relating to plot development, character development and writing technique.
 Please contact us in the form below with the word count of your book for a quotation.

 Where appropriate your report will also include advice on the market, and if you are writing for children, the appropriate age for your protagonist and your target reader.

 Picture book reports are €175 for 1 x 1000 word manuscript (feedback in a written report) or €225 for 2 x 1000 word manuscripts (feedback in a written report) plus VAT @ 23%